openapi-ts/openapi-typescript/docs/src/content/docs/openapi-fetch/index.md

 - **error** likewise contains that endpoint’s `4xx`/`5xx` response if the server returned either; otherwise it will be `undefined`
   - _Note: `default` will also be interpreted as `error`, since its intent is handling unexpected HTTP codes_
 - **response** has response info like `status`, `headers`, etc. It is not typechecked.

+## Version Support

+openapi-fetch implements the [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which is available in all major browsers.

+If using in a Node.js environment, version 18 or greater is recommended (newer is better).

+TypeScript support is pretty far-reaching as this library doesn’t use any cutting-edge features, but using the latest version of TypeScript is always recommended for accuracy.